ErikDz/semester_4/CSE207/final/apuntes.md

 #### Network segment MULTIPLE ACCESS
 When two stations/interfaces transmit at the same time, signals will "collide" with each other. **Collision domain:** any two stations/interfaces whose signals can interfere with each other are on a **collision domain**.
 On a network segment, all interfaces can interfere with each other
+> When counting the number of collision domains on a diagram, count the number of cables that can have a collision.

 - Network Segment:
   - communications medium, shared between all stations "on the segment"